fongziyjun16/DOSP_Proj/Proj02/README.md

 ![image](https://user-images.githubusercontent.com/28448629/136675509-23e2be14-f142-4a02-b97b-7e69085bf20e.png)

 3. GOSSIP-3D: The largest actor amount tested in the project is 100000.
-When there is 2000, it is blocked between 80%~100%.
+It can be more there but is not verified.
    -The algorithm convergence time for different scales of actors is saved in the file "gossip3D.txt", under the rumor limitation of 20.

 ![image](https://user-images.githubusercontent.com/28448629/136675520-33cc1279-c012-4643-8f94-41917c9c1a53.png)

-4. GOSSIP-IMP3D: The largest actor amount tested in the project is 1000.
-When there is 2000, it is blocked between 80%~100%.
+4. GOSSIP-IMP3D: The largest actor amount tested in the project is 100000.
+It can be more there but is not verified.
    -The algorithm convergence time for different scales of actors is saved in the file "gossipimp3D.txt", under the rumor limitation of 20.

 ![image](https://user-images.githubusercontent.com/28448629/136675528-b40a8f77-dd62-4d65-8102-6e7cfa9c2752.png)